 After the right of navigation was withdrawn in 1954, all of the five locks became derelict, but Blunder and Newtown Locks were restored some years ago as a means of demonstrating what could be done by volunteers.

 This image shows the coal wharf beside Pike Bridge with the gates of Pike Lock visible through the bridge and the lock keeper's house in the background.
 Coal from the Midlands was delivered here by narrowboats, and some also came by barge from Bullo Pill.
 For many years, the yard was run by Zaccheus Whiting who owned his own boat Nellie.

 On the right hand side of the image, a group of children can be seen standing behind a towpath gate, a common feature of the Stroudwater Canal as most of the towpath was open to the neighbouring fields and gates were needed at each field boundary.

 This image shows the covered dry dock beside Dock Lock in the centre with the carpenter's shop on the left.
 Behind these buildings was a blacksmith's forge, a saw pit and a house for the man in charge of the maintenance team.
 The dry dock was used for repairing the Company's maintenance vessels and was rented to visiting shipwrights who were employed by owners needing their vessels repaired.
 At the western tip of the 'island' was a boat house where the Company's ice boat was kept when not in use.
 For more about the work of the maintenance team, read Operation and Maintenance.

 When hostilities with France broke out again in 1803 after a short pause, the Stanley Mill corps of militia were particularly enthusiastic in their training.
-After one training session, the Stroudwater Company had to ask their commanding officer to stop his men using the lock gates at Eastington for target practice as some balls had penetrated the woodwork causing leakage.
+After one training session, the Stroudwater Company had to ask their commanding officer to stop his men firing their muskets at the lock gates at Eastington as some balls had penetrated the woodwork causing leakage.
 (1/3 p5)